number

 - (countable, informal) A person.

-- (countable, informal) An item of clothing, particularly a stylish one.
+- (countable, informal) An outfit, particularly a stylish one.

-- (slang, chiefly, US) A marijuana cigarette, or joint; also, a quantity of marijuana bought form a dealer.
+- (slang, chiefly, US) A marijuana cigarette, or joint; also, a quantity of marijuana bought from a dealer.

 - Back at his place again, Doc rolled a number, put on a late movie, found an old T-shirt, and sat tearing it up into short strips […]